tunasahinoglu/online-store-project/DATABASE_RULES.md

         - `add("orders", { delivery: { type: "standard"/"express", company: deliverycompanyID }, notes: string })`

 - **set:**
-    - Sales Manager can set status of an order from "delivered" to "refunded" if there is a refund request
-        - `set("orders/{orderId}", { status: "refunded" })`
-    - Product Manager can set status of an order from "processing" to "in-transit", from "in-transit" to "delivered"
-        - `set("orders/{orderId}", { status: "in-transit/delivered" })`
     - User can set status of their own order from "processing" to "cancelled"
         - `set("orders/{orderId}", { status: "cancelled" })`
     - Admin can set status of an order from "processing" to "cancelled"
         - `set("orders/{orderId}", { status: "cancelled" })`
+    - Product Manager can set status of an order from "processing" to "in-transit", from "in-transit" to "delivered"
+        - `set("orders/{orderId}", { status: "in-transit/delivered" })`

 ## Products:
 - **get:**